 Date Received Petition Text (Prayer) No. of Petitioner s Status Responsible Officer Response Relocation of existing lift within the building.
 The inclusion of a raised platform/stage in the active studio.
-Reduction of the administrative space occupied by centre space occupied by centre management.
+Reduction of the administrative space occupied by centre management.
 Removal of the 'gallery space' in the Hub foyer.
 Relocation of central stainwell to improve traffic control and security.
-Enlargement of central stainwell to improve traffic control and stainwell to security.
-Enlargement of incensed outdoor space.
-THIS PAGE HAS BEEN INTENTIONALLY LEFT BLANK The results of consultation and amended concept plans were recently presented to Council for their review at a scheduled Councillor briefing session.
-As an outcome from the briefing session, Council officers have commenced new alsoussions with the antihect to consider spatial allocation requirements for a one- level building on the identified site, and also revisit a double story building with early years services on the ground floor.
+Enlargement of Engagement of central platines to improve traffic control and security.
+THIS PAGE HAS BEEN INTENTIONALLY LEFT BLANK and integration of licensed outdoor space.
+The results of consultation and amended concept plans were recently presented to Council for their review at a scheduled Councillor briefing session.
+As an outcome from the briefing session, Council officers have commenced new discussions with the architect to consider spatial allocation requirements for a onelevel building on the identified site, and also revisit a double story building with early years services on the ground floor.